Personal profile

 Supervision interests

-I welcome PhD students with interests in the poetry of science and medicine, humanist education, history of emotions and the imagination, Neo-Latin studies, Jesuit studies, and the Classical Tradition.
+I welcome PhD students with interests in the history of language arts education, the poetry of science and medicine, history of emotions and the imagination, Neo-Latin studies, Jesuit studies, and the Classical Tradition.

 External positions